Orchestra in Residence

 Regularly working with top class international soloists, it is capable of giving high-quality performances of some of the most demanding large-scale works in the orchestral repertoire.

 Do please come along and support this splendid group of players - we look forward to seeing you at one of our concerts!
-For more information, please visit the Concerts Page
+For more information on our events, please visit the Concerts Page.

 We would urge anyone wanting to come to our concerts to try and sort out their tickets before turning up on the night.
-The box office is open from 6:30pm on the day of the concert, but it can get very busy.
+The box office is open from 6:30pm on the day of the concert, but it can get very busy just before the concerts!

-The box office also will sell discounted parking tickets for the QPark on Kent Street at the rear of the Barbcan.
+The box office also sell discounted parking tickets for the QPark on Kent Street at the rear of the Barbican.

 For any performing organisation, presenting concerts is a challenge, not least because of the expense.
 The committee of the orchestra work hard in a voluntary capacity to keep expenditure to a minimum, however costs can be quite startling.